 Success Factor Four

-Success Factor Four of the TIA Readiness Checklist refers to a Plan for How TIA Will Work with Current Strategic Compensation Plan (Cohorts A and B) or TIA Rollout Communication Plan (Cohorts C and D).
+Success Factor Four of the TIA Readiness Checklist refers to a Plan for How TIA Will Work with Current Strategic Compensation Plan (Cohorts A and B) or TIA Rollout Communication Plan (Cohorts C Through F).
 Key Practices include:

 - District and school board leadership buy-in to TIA